 Maintenance and Cure

 Maintenance and cure is a legal principle that requires employers to provide medical care and living expenses to injured seamen and offshore workers.
 This principle applies to any maritime worker who is injured or falls ill while performing their duties, even if the injury or illness is not related to their work.
-Under maritime law, employers are obligated to pay for any medical care, including hospital expenses, that the worker needs until they are recovered.
+Under maritime law, employers are obligated to pay for any medical care, including hospital expenses, that the worker needs until they are fully recovered.
 Additionally, employers must provide a living allowance to cover food and lodging expenses until the worker is able to return to their normal duties.

 Do I Need an Offshore Injury Lawyer in Texas?